-Are there any other reasons a person would have to report me missing?
-Texas has mandatory reporting for anyone who thinks that a minor has been harmed by abuse or neglect, including statutory rape (which is any sexual contact with a minor who is under age 17).
+Are there any other reasons a person would have to report you missing?
+Texas has mandatory reporting for anyone who thinks that a minor has been harmed by abuse or neglect, including statutory rape (which is any sexual contact with a minor who is under the age of 17).
 So, if any adult believes that you have been abused or neglected, he must make a report to Child Protective Services (CPS) or the police.
-This includes people who might normally have an obligation to keep what you tell them confidential, such as doctors, lawyers, and counselors.
+This includes people who might normally be obligated to keep what you tell them confidential, such as doctors, lawyers, and counselors.

 What if the person is trying to keep me safe from an abusive situation?

 There are resources available to people trying to keep you safe from abuse.
 An organization called Justice for Children provides information, guidance, and assistance, including free legal help, to adults who are trying to keep a child safe from an abusive situation.
 But, the mandatory reporting obligations still apply.

 Educating Homeless YouthThe McKinney-Vento Homeless Assistance Act provides stable educational access to students experiencing unstable living conditions.